 The GPM and Finance Department shall be responsible for maintaining all pertinent documentation for grants.
 All documentation is to be held in the Town Center offices and only accessible to the public during working hours.
 All transmission of documents should be done by town personnel.
-All grant documents are to be considered a public record unless otherwise prohibited by privacy restrictions.
+All grant documents are to be considered public record unless otherwise prohibited by privacy restrictions.
 Both the GPM and Finance Department shall keep their own individual grant records.
 Required documentation includes but is not limited to:

 - Grant Application

 - Grant Agreement

 - Grant Agreement Amendments

 - Grant Budget

 - Invoices and Receipts

 - Cancelled Checks

 - Reimbursement Requests

 - Deliverables

 - Sub-Recipient Agreements

 - Sub-Recipient Reports

 - Contracts

 - SAM.gov Contractor Verification (if applicable)

 - Affirmative Steps for Minority, Women, and Surplus Labor Businesses

 - Administrative Time and Expenses

-• Other documents indicated by the GPM, Finance Department, or Grantor
+- Other documents indicated by the GPM, Finance Department, or Grantor

-Responsibilities of the GPM: The individual designated to be the GPM is responsible for following the Town's Accounts Payable and Personnel policies, including but not limited to creating, encumbering, and processing purchasing documents, and gathering and maintaining documentation for labor and equipment use.
+Responsibilities of the GPM: The individual designated to be the GPM is responsible for making sure the Code of Ethics, Cash Management, Compensation, and Personnel guidelines and policies are followed.
+This includes but is not limited to creating, encumbering, and processing purchasing documents, and gathering and maintaining documentation for labor and equipment uses.
 The GPM/designee shall be familiar with the general cost principals embodied in the Federal UGG and summarized above, and the cost principles applicable to the specific program funds they expend.
 They will keep copies of all documentation listed above and properly label pertinent documents used on the report submitted for reimbursement.
 The GPM is responsible for ensuring compliance with the grant agreement and timelines.
 The GPM is required to submit deliverables and reports on time in order to ensure timely reimbursement of town funds.
+Requests should be made as soon and as often as possible, and status reports regarding reimbursement should be routinely requested from the granting agency.
 The GPM is responsible for notifying the Finance Department of any grant funds that are to be supplied upfront prior to any grant agreement work being executed.

-The GPM shall provide the Finance Director with a copy of the grant application, agreement, and any amendment documents for purposes of the Town's audit and is also responsible for filing the Sub-Recipient report with the state.
+The GPM shall provide the Finance Department with a copy of the grant application, agreement, and any amendment documents for purposes of the Town's audit and filing the Sub-Recipient report with the state.
 The GPM is responsible for coding and submitting any invoices for the grant and is also responsible for requesting cancelled checks from the Finance Department to be submitted as evidence for reimbursement to the grantor.
 Invoices should be submitted to Accounts Payable in a timely fashion in order to avoid late fees and in order to prepare for reimbursement as soon as possible.
 It is the responsibility of the GPM to ensure that invoices and subrecipient reports are correct and accurate prior to submittal for payment or reimbursement.
 It is the responsibility of the Finance Department to keep their own records of invoices paid and associated check stubs.